Animal Welfare Officer Diploma Level 3

 Advising the Public

-This unit explores various of providing provide care pet advice for a range of animal species.
-Learn how to report a case of cruelty or neglect and the importance of recording keeping.
+This important unit explores the various ways to promote pet care advice for a range of animal species.
+Learn how to report a case of cruelty or neglect and the importance of record keeping.

 Unit # 8